-3.16 Guarded Type Theory
+3.16 Guarded Cubical

-Option --guarded extends Agda with Nakano's later modality and guarded recursion based on Ticked (Cubical) Type Theory [2].
-For its usage in combination with --cubical, see [1] or the example.
+Option -- guarded extends Cubical Agda with Nakano's later modality and guarded recursion based on Ticked Cubical Type Theory [2].
+For its usage, see [1] or the example.

 The implementation currently allows for something more general than in the above reference, in preparation for the ticks described in [3].